jacksonianrtaylor/movie_rec_proj/README.md

+LOOK: might want a table of contents here....

 # Goal:

 The full_model.ipynb notebook builds a model that could be used to predict a users rating for an unwatched movie given that they submit a few ratings for movies they have watched.

-This is an invaluable goal, because the model can give users an idea about how satisfied they will be with any movie rather then simply reccomending the best fit movies to the user.
+This is an invaluable goal, because the model can give users an idea about how satisfied they will be with any movie.
+It is a step up form simply reccomending the best fit movies to the user.

 I also wanted the model inputs to not be so demanding for a client user.
 The users must only provide 4-9 ratings for movies they watched as well as the single movie they desire a rating for.